c0wsaysmoo/plane-tracker-rgb-pi/README.md

 - [64x32 RGB P4 panel](https://www.adafruit.com/product/2278) (I used a P4 panal measures roughly 10in x 5in, they make smaller screens P3/P2.5 etc if you want a smaller version.
 Can buy them from Amazon as well.
 If the colors look inverted you'll need to go to the display file and change
 "RGB" to "RBG")
 - [An acrylic difusser](https://www.adafruit.com/product/4749) (makes it easier to read, this one is slightly larger than the P4 panel so keep that in mind when making the case)
-- [double sided tape](https://www.amazon.com/EZlifego-Multipurpose-Removable-Transparent-Household/dp/B07VNSXY31) (I use it to attach the acrylic to the panel.)
+- [double sided tape](https://www.amazon.com/EZlifego-Multipurpose-Removable-Transparent-Household/dp/B07VNSXY31) (I use it to attach the acrylic to the panel)
 - MicroSD card (any size)
 - [5V 4A power supply](https://www.amazon.com/Facmogu-Switching-Transformer-Compatible-5-5x2-1mm/dp/B087LY41PV) (powers both the Pi and the bonnet)
 - [CPU heatsink](https://www.adafruit.com/product/3083)